mahmoudfaragnoureldine/cpp-practice-assignments/README.md

 # C++ Practice Assignments

-This repository is a collection of C++ assignments and exercises that I solved while revising the language.
+This repository contains a collection of C++ assignments and exercises that I solved while **revising the language**.
-It gathers all my practice work in one place and shows my progress with both **classic and modern C++ concepts**.
+The repo is not a tutorial, but a way to gather all my practice work in one place and to track my revision progress.

-## What’s inside
+## Topics Covered

-The assignments cover a wide range of topics, including:

-* Basics: variables, operators, arrays, pointers
+* Basics: variables, arrays, pointers, functions
-* Functions and memory management
-* Object-Oriented Programming (classes, inheritance, polymorphism)
+* Object-Oriented Programming: classes, inheritance, polymorphism
-* Templates and generic programming
+* Templates and STL
-* Standard Template Library (STL)
-* Exception handling and error management
+* Exception handling
-* Modern C++ features (smart pointers, move semantics, lambda expressions, etc.)
+* **Modern C++ features**: smart pointers, move semantics, lambda expressions
+* **Design patterns** (implemented in C++ as part of the revision)
-* Problem-solving exercises that combine multiple concepts
+* Problem-solving exercises combining multiple concepts

 ## Purpose

-* To organize my practice code in one repository
+* To organize all the assignments I worked on during my revision
-* To track my improvement in **C++ problem-solving and modern programming techniques**
+* To review and strengthen my knowledge in both classic and modern C++
+* To practice applying **design patterns** in modern C++ contexts
-* To serve as a reference for myself and for others who are revising C++
+* To serve as a reference for myself, and maybe helpful for others revising C++

 ## License